This guide is for your personal use only. Please do not share, copy, or distribute it. The Response Method Framework™ is a registered trademark.

 Applies to: CASPer & MMI

-Acknowledge the dilemma and both options briefly, then go deep on your reasoning — grounding your conclusion in principles like fairness, integrity, or accountability.
-Depth beats breadth here.
+Acknowledge the dilemma, then analyze the options with genuine ethical reasoning — grounding your conclusion in principles like fairness, integrity, or accountability.

 Examples